Full Education Resources coming soon but as a taster here is a few of my techniques for parents and teachers to use:

 Ask the kids what a sad person could be focusing on, write up their answers on chart around the Person l drawing of a sad person.
 Get everyone to give an example if possible.
 This brings out what might bother them or make them sad.
 Now ask the kids what a happy person might be thinking about and focusing on, write the answers up around the happy person.
 Ask them if both people had the choice of what to focus on.
 Ask them what they would prefer to think about themselves.
 This shows them the impact of the choices we all make everyday and that they have the power to choose.

-Ask them for show of hands if they have seen their parents use a Sat Nav in a car.
+Ask them for show of hands if they have seen someone using a Sat Nav in their car.
 Ask if they’ve ever heard it say”please perform a U turn”.
 Explain why the system would say that then use comparison to show that their feelings are their own Sat Nav.
 Throughout a day if they are feeling sad more than they are feeling happy it means something is generally wrong.
 Use personal values list as road map and when it veers of track you start feeling bad (perform u turn warning).
 Draw example of values road and going off track.

 Life in Pictures